-1. With the ignition switch turned off adjust the #2 peg Rpm adj.
+- 1. With the ignition switch turned off adjust the #2 peg Rpm adj.
 15 turns counter clockwise.
-The #2 LED (light) will never activate when module is set in multi-spark mode.

-2. With the ignition on, turn the #3 peg Rpm adj.
-Clockwise until the LED light turns on.
-Then turn CCW until the LED just goes out & add 1/4 turn more CCW past that point.
+The #2 LED (light) will never activate when module is set in multi-spark mode. - 2.
+Turn the #3 peg Rpm adj.
+Clockwise until the LED light just turns on & then turn the adjuster screw CCW until the #3 LED just goes out and add 1/2 turn CCW from that point.
 The #3 peg LED (light) should be adjusted so it is off when initially turned on & while the starter is engaged.
 As soon as the engine starts the LED should light indicating advance.
+Start the engine & note when the #3 LED engages, if the #3 LED's comes on before the engine starts readjust the #3 adjuster CCW until set at starter over ride position.

+#4 PEG & REV. LIMIT HAVE BEEN ALTERED & MUST BE READJUSTED
-3. Start the engine and increase idle to 2100 RPM's or use a simulator and set peg #4 LED to light at the desired Rpm.

-4. Using the simulator set the rev. limit adj. to the desired Rpm..
+- 3. Start the engine or use a simulator and set peg #4 to the desired Rpm. - 4.
+Using the simulator set the rev. limit adj. to the desired Rpm.
+To set to the 6300 Rpm setting to the adjuster $\frac{1}{2}$ turn Clockwise.